While we all try to be as clear as possible, sometimes it can feel like financial services in particular are speaking a different language.

 When you reach age 75 your regular net contribution will increase as your contract is for the gross contribution and the tax relief will no longer be added.

 You can transfer the value of some pension pots between providers.
-We would recommend you seek advice before you do this and request a transfer value analysis, so you can compare all the options available to you.
+We would recommend you get advice before you do this and request a transfer value analysis, so you can compare all the options available to you.

 Transfer value analysis

 This is where an adviser looks at the value of your current pension and the value of alternative options available to you.
-We strongly recommend that you seek advice to evaluate all your options before transferring the value of your pension pot.
+We strongly recommend that you get advice to evaluate all your options before transferring the value of your pension pot.

 Dividend payments can be made to shareholders of a company in the United Kingdom from that company's profit.
 The amount of payment is decided by the company directors.